Tribler/tribler/doc/Tribler development on OS X.md

 ```

 ### WxPython
 WxPython is the Graphical User Interface manager and an installer can be downloaded from [their website](http://www.wxpython.org/download.php).
 Note that at this point, Wx 2.8 should still be used but support for 2.8 will be dropped soon and the Wx 2.8 library should be replaced by Wx 3.0.
+You probably need the Cocoa version of Wx.

+Note: there is a bug on OS X 10.11 (El Capitan) where the installer gives an error that there is no software available to install.
+A workaround for this is to install the required files manually.
+This can be done by opening the `.pkg` file and unzipping the `wxPython3.0-osx-cocoa-py2.7.pax` file.
+This will create a `usr` directory which should be copied to `/usr`.
+To link wx, you should run the `postflight.sh` as root.

 ### M2Crypto
 To install M2Crypto, Openssl has to be installed first.
 The shipped version of openssl by Apple gives errors when compiling M2Crypto so a self-compiled version should be used.
 Start by downloading openssl 0.98 from [here](https://www.openssl.org/source/), extract it and install it: